Experience Modification Rate: Frequency vs Severity

 C) You have one severe $100,000 lost-time work comp claim.
 Total claim cost $100,000.

-The answer is B; five $20,000 lost-time claims hurts your NCCI Experience Mod surprisingly much worse than A and C. One severe $100,000 claim is the second worst option and option A with 100 med-only claims is the least damaging to your mod.
+Of course, $100,000 in claims is not winning by anyone's standard.
+But, there is a best of bad outcomes which is answer is B; five $20,000 lost-time claims hurts your NCCI Experience Modification Rating surprisingly much worse than A and C. One severe $100,000 claim is the second worst option and option A with 100 med-only claims is the least damaging to your EMR Rate.

-Frequency of occurrences of lost-time work comp claims really do damage to your experience modification rate; especially lost-time claims in the $20,000 range.
+Frequency of occurrences of lost-time work comp claims really do damage to your experience modification factor; especially lost-time claims in the $20,000 range.
 I thought to write about this after NCCI published a report last month (NCCI Explains It’s Top 3 Frequency Measures) about claim frequency.
-It’s an interesting report for a work comp and/or claims professional, but not so much for the businessperson who wants to understand “How does frequency effect the calculation my NCCI Experience Mod?”
+It’s an interesting report for a work comp and/or claims professional, but not so much for the businessperson who wants to understand “How does frequency effect the calculation my NCCI Experience Modification Rate?”

 For those who don’t want to be immersed in the complexities of experience rating, you can stop here.
 For the rest of you, here we go.

-Experience Modification Rate: Frequency Not As Bad As It's Reputation
+Experience Modification Rating: Frequency Not As Bad As It's Reputation

 Answer A. Your medical-only claims get reduced by 70%.
 So, only 30% of the cost of those claims are factored into your mod irrespective of the number, or frequency, of med-only claims.
 Thirty percent of $100,000 is $30,000 and that is the amount that will count against you even if you have 100 separate thousand-dollar claims.

-Experience Modification Rate: Frequency & Severity A Bad Combination
+Experience Modification Factor: Frequency & Severity A Bad Combination

 So, if your weight factor is 32% and you have five $20,000 lost time claims, $88,100 will count against you!
 The first $16,500 of all five claims ($82,500) plus 32% of everything over that ($5,600).